Pranux/my-bank/README.md

 ##### Email-send

 It is configuration for sending email.
-First program searches file to find `.env` file and gets email adress of a sender, his username, password.
+Firstly program searches file to find `.env` file and gets email adress of a sender, his username, password.
 Then it checks if email is valid and then sends email.

 ##### Name-check